 If you receive a reply from one of your elected representatives please email a copy of it to us at firstname.lastname@example.org.
 It will help with our lobbying efforts to know the contents of these letters.
 We will not publish your name or address and hold them in confidence.

-Again, thank you for taking the time to contact me regarding this issue.
-As your Senator, it is important for me to hear from you regarding the current issues affecting New Hampshire and our nation.
-Please do not hesitate to contact me if I may be of any further assistance.
+Again, thank you for taking the time to contact me.
+As your Senator, it is important to hear from you regarding the current issues affecting New Hampshire and our nation.
+Please do not hesitate to be in touch again if I can be of further assistance.

 Kelly A. Ayotte